mbari-org/sdcat/README.md

 To use with a multiple gpus, use the --device cuda option To use with a single gpu, use the --device cuda:0,1 option

-Author: Danelle, dcline@mbari.org .
-Reach out if you have questions, comments, or suggestions.

 ---
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/example_images.jpg)